 That question usually leads me down a long and winding road, sometimes leading to success and sometimes leading to a new lesson learned.
 This time it led me to an easy and delicious veggie burger.
 If all roads were this easy to travel, my life would be less interesting.

 Let me give you a little nutrient breakdown so you can fully appreciate this humble little burger.
-With this knowledge you can feel good about what you are using as fuel for the amazingly complicated machine that is your body.
+With this knowledge, you can feel good about what you are using as fuel for the amazingly complicated machine that is your body.

-The chick peas and green peas pack a protein punch while providing iron, calcium and vitamins A and C.
+The chickpeas and green peas pack a protein punch while providing iron, calcium, and vitamins A and C.

 Kale is one of the most nutrient-dense foods on the planet, so sneak it in whenever possible.
-It is high in vitamins A, B6, C and K and minerals such as manganese, calcium, copper, potassium and magnesium.
+It is high in vitamins A, B6, C and K and minerals such as manganese, calcium, copper, potassium, and magnesium.
 Fiber and protein are some more benefits of kale, so eat up Buttercup!

 Sorry I called you Buttercup.

-Ground psyllium husks acts as a binder to keep the form of the patty while providing fiber.
+Ground psyllium husks act as a binder to keep the form of the patty while providing fiber.
 Fiber helps control blood sugar, promotes cardiovascular health and helps provide a feeling of fullness, thereby aiding weight loss.
 It also helps to keep your skin healthy, did ya know?
 It helps move yeast and fungus from the body so they don’t have a chance to be excreted through the skin, triggering acne or rashes.
 Fiber also helps keep things moving along ifyouknowwhatImean.